dvalex/LATAR/README.md

 6. There are 3 metrics sections: Threshold independent, Threshold independent with own tolerance, Threshold dependet.
 Pressing "Compute" button starts computation of the respective metrics.

-Note: it may take a long time, especially with ODS/OIS computation.
+*Note:* Depending on the amount of data it may take a long time to calculate.
+ODS/OIS are the most time consuming (polynomial time complexity).

 # References